cwebber/rebooting-the-web-of-trust-spring2018/topics-and-advance-readings/petnames.md

 this name was given "by introduction" and adds a small amount of random identifier information alongside it.
 When it renders in Eva's mail reader, she sees
-`Dr. Nym::ccadf77b` with a blue icon that shows two people with an arrow drawn between them.
+`Dr. Nym::1` with a blue icon that shows two people with an arrow drawn between them.
-This is important because Eva can tell that this name was given to her by introduction (hovering over it might even tell her additional context, such as that it was Alyssa who made the introduction) and the `ccadf77b` extra bit of random information prevents conflicts.
+This is important because Eva can tell that this name was given to her by introduction (hovering over it might even tell her additional context, such as that it was Alyssa who made the introduction) and the `1` extra bit of information prevents conflicts.
+(A more advanced way to represent this would be to use "paths";
+Eva's client could say `Dr. Nym::from Alyssa`, for instance.)
 Eva is grateful for this because, while this is the first Dr. Nym she has been introduced to, she previously was introduced to several Bob Smiths and was glad that the world did not have to agree on only one